 Remember your right to cancel: if your door-to-door transaction fits the rules set out above, you have three days to cancel.
 Keep your receipt or contract and a copy of the cancellation notice that should have been provided by the seller.
 You may need these documents if you seek legal help.
 When you cancel one of these sales, you should mail your notice by certified mail to prove you complied with the law.

 Resist high-pressure sales tactics and pressure to "buy now."
-Shady door-to-door sales are common in the aftermath of emergencies precisely because so many people are desperate to repair leaky roofs and clear up dangerous debris.
+Shady door-to-door sales are common in the aftermath of disaster precisely because so many people are desperate to repair leaky roofs and clear up dangerous debris.
 Slow down, take precautions, and don't fall prey to a door-to-door scam.